WTAMU Web and Social Media Guidelines

 In accordance with the recommendations from T.A.C.
 Rule §206.74, WTAMU disclaims liability for external website content.

-All fonts used on wtamu.edu are pre-set and available within the CMS Spinternet.
+All fonts used on wtamu.edu are set in the University's stylesheet and available within the CMS Spinternet.
 These font selections were incorporated into the website as a part of WTAMU's brand rationale.
 Use of other fonts within the text of Spinternet violates University branding and also can cause displays across different web browsers to be problematic.

 The accessibility workgroup is constantly endeavoring to make WTAMU's website more accessible.
 As of November 2010, new content editors have been trained in accessibility practices.
 The content editors are given a training packet with detailed instructions about using the CMS Spinternet and practicing accessibility.